MAAP-Project/Community/README_DataTeam.md

 ## Data Requests

-End users for now will be encouraged to file tickets in the [Zenhub](https://github.com/MAAP-Project/ZenHub) repo.
-This includes requests for upgrades to, or new data.
-For data requests, users should select the data request template.
+End users for now will be encouraged to file tickets in the [Zenhub](https://github.com/MAAP-Project/ZenHub/issues/new?template=data_request.md) repo.
+This includes requests for updates to existing data, or new data.
+For data requests, users should select the [data request template](https://github.com/MAAP-Project/ZenHub/issues/new?template=data_request.md).